pyscript/pyscript/docs/development/developing.md

 make tests
 ```

+To learn more about tests please refer to the session [Quick guide to pytest](## Quick guide to pytest).

 * When you make changes locally, double check that your contribution follows the PyScript formatting rules by running `npm run lint`.
 Note that in this case you're looking for the errors, <u>**NOT**</u> the warnings (Unless the warning is created by a local change).
-If an error is found by lint you should fix it <u>**before**</u> creating a pull request
+If an error is found by the linter you should fix it <u>**before**</u> creating a pull request.

+#### Rebasing changes

+Sometimes you might be asked to rebase the main branch into your local branch.
+Please refer to this [section on git rebase from GitHub docs](https://docs.github.com/en/get-started/using-git/about-git-rebase).

+If you need help with anything, feel free to reach out and ask for help!

 ## Updating the changelog